-Geely chairman says not planning more automotive deals: Bild am Sonntag
+Geely chairman not planning more automotive deals: Bild am Sonntag

 “We have never asked the Chinese government for its approval of an investment ahead of time.
 The same goes for our Daimler stake,” he said.

-Reporting by Maria Sheahan; Editing by Hugh Lawson
+Reporting by Maria Sheahan; Additional reporting by Victoria Bryan; Editing by Hugh Lawson and Alexander Smith